Cornell University Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cornell, approximately 32% of students took out student loans averaging $7,448 a year.
-That adds up to $29,792 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Cornell, approximately 38% of students took out student loans averaging $7,639 a year.
+That adds up to $30,556 over four years for those students.

 Cornell University Undergraduate Student Diversity